KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/03-request.md

 ---
-id: claimer-request
+id: request
-title: 👤 Claimer Request
+title: Request an Attestation
 ---

 import CodeBlock from '@theme/CodeBlock';
-import CreateClaim from '!!raw-loader!../../../code-examples/workshop/claimer/createClaim.js';
+import CreateClaim from '!!raw-loader!../../../../code-examples/workshop/claimer/createClaim.js';
-import CreateRequest from '!!raw-loader!../../../code-examples/workshop/claimer/createRequest.js';
+import CreateRequest from '!!raw-loader!../../../../code-examples/workshop/claimer/createRequest.js';
-import ClaimerIndex from '!!raw-loader!../../../code-examples/workshop/claimer/index-3.js';
+import ClaimerIndex from '!!raw-loader!../../../../code-examples/workshop/claimer/index-3.js';
-import Index from '!!raw-loader!../../../code-examples/workshop/index-3.js';
+import Index from '!!raw-loader!../../../../code-examples/workshop/index-3.js';

 In this section we'll create a `Claim` and request a `RequestForAttestation`.
 But a claim in itself has no value.
 To become valid in the eyes of `Verifiers`, it needs to be attested by an entity they can trust: an `Attester`.

 > 💡 KILT is an open system.